 From the time the officer first happens upon you, he or she is gathering evidence for a possible charge of DWI.
 Everything from the way you were driving, to your appearance, to your smell will be evaluated.
 Additionally, the officer will use the results of any Field Sobriety Test as well as the positive result of the AlcoSensor and the numerical value of the Intoxilyzer EC/IR II or Intoximeter 5000 in their case against you.

 Fortunately, there are many guidelines by which the officers must operate within in order for the evidence they gather to be used against you.
 For example, failure to wait the appropriate times and/or administer the test in accordance to the standards set by the National Highway Traffic Safety Administration may make their results inadmissible at court.
-Additionally, a good Raleigh DWI Attorney or Durham DWI Attorney will attempt to poke holes in the evidence in order to detract from the State’s case against you.
+Additionally, a good Raleigh DWI Attorney will attempt to poke holes in the evidence in order to detract from the State’s case against you.

 The following pages give an overview of the process of a North Carolina DUI stop and arrest, our recommendations on what to do when you are stopped for a potential DWI/DUI charge, the process of a DWI/DUI through the North Carolina Court System, the North Carolina DUI Sentencing Structure, and options for retaining some or all of your driving privileges.